skip to content

 Department of Plant Sciences

+By understanding how plants build traits that attract particular animals we aim to understand the diversification of the flowering plants.
 We are particularly interested in petal characters such as colour, texture and insect-mimicking spots.
 We use molecular genetic, systematic and developmental techniques to address these problems, and our lab incorporates a bee behavioural facility to explore pollinator responses.

 Understanding plant-pollinator interactions in this integrated way provides us with tools to contribute to the design of strategies to protect biodiversity of plants and animals.
 It also allows us to engage with plant breeders to optimize pollinator attraction and ensure crop security.
 Projects include: